bambinos/kulprit/README.md

 ## Documentation

-The Kulprit documentation can be found in the [official docs](https://kulprit.readthedocs.io/en/latest/)
+The Kulprit documentation can be found in the [official docs](https://kulprit.readthedocs.io/en/latest/).
+If you are not familiar with the theory behind Kulprit or need some practical advice on how to use Kulprit or interpret its results, we recommend you read the paper [Robust and efficient projection predictive inference](https://arxiv.org/abs/2306.15581).
+You may also find useful this [guide](https://avehtari.github.io/modelselection/CV-FAQ.html) on Cross-Validation and model selection.

 ## Development